noelberaki03/codepath-IOS-prework/README.md

     * Feature 2: Reels

 4. Video game app: My Block
-    * Feature 1: Has a toggle for game vibration and music
+    * Feature 1: Has a toggle for game vibration and music.
-    * Feature 2: Dual game modes (normal and challenges)
+    * Feature 2: Dual game modes (normal and challenges).

 ## Notes